quelchx/antd-theme-provider/readme.md

 ## Content is undergoing construction (better documentation, etc)

 This package is intended to be leveraged using `degit`.
-To grab the files for re-use run `npx degit quelchx/antd-theme-provider/js/src/context src/context` (to grab the javascript files) or `npx degit quelchx/antd-theme-provider/ts/src/context src/context`.
+To grab the files for re-use run (this will grab the javascript variant):

+- `npx degit quelchx/antd-theme-provider/js/src/context src/context`

+or to fetch the typescript variant:

+- `npx degit quelchx/antd-theme-provider/ts/src/context src/context`

 Note: `src/context` is the destination path you copy and paste too.

 This package gives access to use `ThemeProvider, ThemeToggle, useThemeState and useThemeDispatch`.